EodHistoricalData/EODDownloader/README.md

 # EODDownloader
-End of Day Data Downloader for Windows
+Windows Application for working with https://eodhistoricaldata.com/